harbaum/MiSTeryNano/SPI.md

 offsets into the image file.
 A size of 0 indicates that no image is currently selected.
 The core should then behave as if e.g. no floppy disk is inserted.

+Using ```SPI_SDC_MCU_WRITE``` the MCU can request a sector to be written to SD card.
+The first four data bytes indicate which sector on the SD card is to be written.
+The following 512 bytes are the data to be written.
+Afterwards command will return bytes != 0 as long as the card is busy writing.